 Regardless of the platform, all have a listen button or icon at the top where you can stream KUTX 24/7/365.

-We have both iOS and Android versions now!
-The current KUTX-specific app for iPhones is about to be replaced with one that has a playlist.
-The Android version is still considered beta, which is why we haven’t promoted it at all, but you can definitely use it.
-Both apps obviously stream our live broadcast.
+We have both iOS and Android versions.
+The current KUTX-specific app for iPhones does include the playlist.
+An Android version with the current playlist is also available.
+Both apps stream our live broadcast using the AAC+ codec.
 They’re free apps thanks to our community support.

 Speaking of streaming, here’s the lowdown.
-KUTX has two stream types: an MP3 stream at 128kbps and an AAC+ stream at 48kbps; AAC+ is also known as HE-AACv2.
+KUTX has three stream types: an MP3 stereo stream at 192kbps, an AAC+ stream at 48kbps; AAC+ is also known as HE-AACv2, and a variable bitrate HLS stream which offers up to a 256kpbs AAC stereo stream on fast connections to the internet.
 The higher bitrate stream tends to be used by desktop players, the lower bitrate by mobile devices.

 These streams are available to you on our website and apps, on iTunes under Internet, on TuneIn’s platforms and on iHeartRadio’s platforms.
 Lots of listeners have Internet radios which will find our streams automagically.
 If you’re able to or inclined to program in your stream preference, here they are:

-In iTunes you will find KUTX under Music –> Internet –> College/University.
+In iTunes you will find KUTX under Music –> View–> Media Kind –> Internet Radio –> College/University.

 In iHeart you will find KUTX under Public Radio.